w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 ### UniversalLocation in XCM

-While a `MultiLocation` may handle relative paths in _local_ consensus, a `UniversalLocation` refers to any global consensus system.
-A global consensus system is an entity like another relay chain, Bitcoin, or Ethereum.
-A body of global governance capable of externalizing its consensus can be referred to as a `UniversalLocation`.
+A `UniversalLocation` refers to any global consensus system.
+A global consensus system is an entity that provides its top-level consensus through some non-derivative consensus algorithm that can exist without reference to any other singleton data system.
+Such global consensus systems include Polkadot (or other relay chains), Bitcoin, or Ethereum.
+It provides a point of reference for overarching consensus systems.

-The `GlobalConsensus` junction refers to a global consensus system, and takes a `NetworkId` that specifies a particular remote network.
-A `UniversalLocation` allows for overarching consensus systems to communicate using this junction.
-Sub-consensus systems (i.e., a parachain on Polkadot) may refer to other sub-consensus systems (a parachain on Kusama) using a combination of `UniversialLocation` and `MultiLocation` declarations.
+The `GlobalConsensus` junction refers to a global consensus system and takes a `NetworkId` that specifies a particular remote network.
+A `UniversalLocation` allows overarching consensus systems to communicate using this junction.
+Sub-consensus systems (i.e., a parachain on Polkadot) may refer to other _remote_ sub-consensus systems (i.e., a parachain on Kusama) using a relative path defined via a `MultiLocation`.

 ## Simulating XCVM using the xcm-simulator